dat1-co/ailess-cli/readme.md

 This will delete the infrastructure and the endpoint on AWS ECS.

+## How it works

+### Docker Image

+ailess packages your model and its dependencies into a Docker image.
+It will try to detect a correct version and install CUDA and cuDNN if needed.

+### Cluster

+ailess creates an ECS cluster that sits behind an Application Load Balancer (ALB).
+This allows zero-downtime deployment and auto-scaling of the endpoint.
+The ECS also runs health checks on the endpoint and restarts the container if it fails.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.